 Opt for clothes made out of merino wool or polyester.
 These clothes dry quickly and keep your body warm.

 4. Cover Up

 The UV rays concentration at high altitudes is very high.
 Make sure to apply sunscreen to exposed parts of your body like your face, arms, and legs to protect yourself from these harmful rays.

 5. Beware of Altitude Sickness

 The risks of altitude sickness tend to rise above the elevation of 3,500 meters.
-Therefore, you need to stay alert of symptoms like headaches, difficulty in breathing, or paleness of face.
+Therefore, you need to stay alert for symptoms like headaches, difficulty in breathing, or paleness of the face.
 Apply a few preventive measures if such symptoms appear.